rhine3/audiomoth-guide/guide.md

   * Firmware < 1.4.2: record for 10 seconds on, 5 seconds off
   * Firmware 1.4.2 and after: record continuously, ignoring sleep/duration settings

+There are two ways to apply recording schedules to AudioMoths: using the configuration app and using a new phone app made by Rainforest Connection.

+### Configuration app
 Follow the settings below to save the recording schedule to your AudioMoth:

 * Turn switch to CUSTOM mode briefly.